Task: Use Strings to Store Assembly Language Code in Memory for Execution from BASIC

 Open Altirra and load BASIC.
 I used Turbo BASIC XL.
 You can also load the built-in BASIC from Altirra from the File->Attach special cartridge menu.

 Open the BASIC code in your PC text editor or web browser and copy the text to your clipboard.
 Click on the View tab of Altirra and choose the paste text option from the bottom of the list.
 Altirra will slowly paste the text into the BASIC command line.
 It is important to keep focus on the Altirra window or the paste will stop and it will lose some characters.
+Note you can greatly speed up the paste process by choosing the Warp Speed option from the Altirra System menu option.
+You will want to turn this off after the paste.

 I am a bit old-fashioned in preferring to POKE assembly code directly into memory.
 I have always found strings to be a bit clunky, but there really is no good reason not to use them for this purpose.
 They are in fact necessary when you have lots of assembly code or can’t use page 6.